How To Make a Pet First Aid Kit and Other Essential First Aid Topics for Pet Care Professionals – Updated For 2025!

 Heatstroke

 Heatstroke can be incredibly harmful to pets, especially dogs, who are more likely to be left outside for extended periods or in a hot car.
-If not treated immediately, heatstroke can cause long-term damage to a pet’s organs and can even lead to death in extreme circumstances.
+If not treated immediately, heatstroke can cause serious, long-term damage to a pet’s organs and can even lead to death in extreme circumstances.

 For more information about heatstroke and how to treat it, we recommend looking at this article from VCA Hospitals.